AJWS’s Current U.S. Advocacy Priorities

 Today’s Top AJWS Advocacy Priorities

-Ensure access to comprehensive sexual and reproductive health and rights for all people worldwide by:
+Promote comprehensive sexual and reproductive health and rights for all people worldwide by:

-Promote democracy, justice and accountability by:
+Promote justice and accountability around the world by:

 • Increasing support and funding within the international affairs budget for atrocity prevention, humanitarian response and human rights-related accounts, particularly those that serve the most marginalized.